-Get on Track to the World Series: Avoiding Baseball Injuries
+Get on Track to the World Series: Avoiding the Worst Baseball Injuries

 Playing any sport involves the risk of injury.
 Baseball is no different.
 Baseball injuries can include everything from minor muscle strain to fractures of the bones in the hands or wrists.
 Baseball injuries to the shoulders and elbows also tend to be especially common during gameplay.